gusmaogabriels/mkin4py/README.md

 **Description**
 ================

-  A microkinetic package tranlated from Linearized Microkinetic Catalytic System Solver
+  A microkinetic package translated from Linearized Microkinetic Catalytic System Solver

   By the author: